Low FODMAP Diet for IBS

 More research is needed

-Unfortunately, research in the area of IBS is seriously lacking.
-This is shocking considering 20% of the population has IBS.
-As I stated previously, medications aren’t always effective in treating symptoms of IBS.
+There has been more research going on in the past few years, but we need a lot more … especially since it effect 1 out of 7 people!
 Find a good team – gastroenterologist and registered dietitian to work with you.
 Consider other areas like stress management, mediation and exercise.
 While stress does not cause IBS, it certainly can aggravate it.
-Keeping in mind that our gastrointestinal tract has more nerve receptors than our spinal cord. (pic credit)
+Keeping in mind that our gastrointestinal tract has more nerve receptors than our spinal cord.

 Work with me

-If you need guidance on the Low FODMAP diet, contact me to learn how I can help you at firstname.lastname@example.org or 212 – 879-5167
+One of my specialities is the Low FODMAP diet.
+If you need guidance on this diet, contact me to learn how I can help you at firstname.lastname@example.org or 212 – 879-5167

 I can’t say enough good things about Kate and Patsy so be sure to check out their sites!